janneesa/FutureCast/Sprint2/RoniAssessment.md

 ```

 The next one is the version that LLM modified.
 It added validators to check if the email addesses and phone numbers are correct.
-This won't be neccessary since the front-end will likely do this instead.
+This won't be necessary since the front-end will likely do this instead.

 It also made some variables like `followers` into objects.
 This might be handy, although originally the value was supposed to be user's id.